Generators for the cohomology of the moduli space of irregular parabolic Higgs bundles: Introduction

 We denote by $\huxi:=P^{-1}(\uxi)$ the moduli space of stable irregular $\uxi$-parabolic Higgs bundles for a fixed $\uxi\in \nld.$ Suppose that $\uxi$ is generic i.e. the leading terms of the $\xi_i$ are all distinct.
 Suppose $r$ and $d$ are coprime so that there exist a universal bundle $\m E_\uxi$ on $\huxi\times C$ and a universal flag of subbundles $\euxiflagd$.
 We denote by $\euxiflagp$ the restriction of $\m E_{\huxi\times D}^\bullet$ to $\huxi\times \{p\}$ and $\quxi^i:= \m E^i_{\huxi\times p} /\m E^i_{\huxi\times p}$ the successive quotients of the flag $\m E_{\huxi\times p}^\bullet$.
 The goal of this paper is to show that the K\"{u}nneth components of the Chern classes of $\euxi$ and the Chern classes of $Q^i_\uxi$ generate the pure part of the cohomology $H^*(\huxi, \Q)$.

 Our strategy to study the generators of the cohomology ring follows closely the approach of Markman in the case of moduli space of Higgs bundles on a curve \cite{markman2002symplectic}\cite{markman2006integral}.
-In our situation, the first and key step is to employ the spectral correspondence due to Kontsevich-Soibelman \cite{Kontsevich-Soibelman} and Diaconescu-Donagi-Pantev \cite{Diaconescu_2018}, when $\uxi$ is generic, to realize $\huxi$ in terms of the moduli space of $\b$-twisted $A$-Gieseker stable pure dimension one sheaves on a (non-compact) holomorphic symplectic surface $\suxi$ for a suitable choice of $\b , A\in NS(\zuxi)_{\Q}$ with $A$ ample, where $\zuxi$ is a natural compactification of $\suxi$.
+In our situation, the first and key step is to employ the spectral correspondence due to Kontsevich-Soibelman \cite{Kontsevich-Soibelman} and Diaconescu-Donagi-Pantev \cite{Diaconescu_2018}.
+There is a similar spectral correspondence due to Szab\'{o} \cite{Szab2017TheBG} which works for an open subset of the moduli space, we will mainly follow \cite{Diaconescu_2018} since we need the correspondence for the whole moduli space.
+When $\uxi$ is generic, the spectral correspondence realizes $\huxi$ in terms of the moduli space of $\b$-twisted $A$-Gieseker stable pure dimension one sheaves on a (non-compact) holomorphic symplectic surface $\suxi$ for a suitable choice of $\b , A\in NS(\zuxi)_{\Q}$ with $A$ ample, where $\zuxi$ is a natural compactification of $\suxi$.
 The natural compactification $\zuxi$ of $\suxi$ also provides a modular compactification of $\huxi$ by the moduli space $\muxi$ of $\b$-twisted $A$-Gieseker stable pure dimension one sheaves on $\zuxi$.
 Then we apply the argument of Markman to express the diagonal class of $\muxi\times \huxi$ in terms of the Chern classes of a universal sheaf on $\muxi\times \zuxi.$ By applying the Grothendieck-Riemann-Roch Theorem, we in turn express these classes in terms of the K\"{u}nneth components of the Chern classes of $\euxi$ and the Chern classes of $\quxi^i$.

 \begin{theorem}[Theorem \ref{thm:purgen}] Let $\uxi$ be generic.
 The pure cohomology $H^*_{pure}(\huxi, \Q)$ is generated by the K\"{u}nneth components of the Chern classes of $\euxi$ and the Chern classes of $\quxi^i$, where $1\leq i\leq l.$ \end{theorem}